Is your company starting to feel the strain of mounting business debt? If so, it’s probably time to tighten your belt and shed some of the burden.

 2. Perform Triage on Your Business Debts

 Not all business debt is created equally.
 Some interest rates are much higher than others, which can result in crippling debt if you let the interest accumulate.
-If you own a business, bad debt can be tackled most effectively by chipping away at the most expensive financing first and working your way to the least expensive.
+Additionally, you might not realize how much debt you actually have.
+So it’s important to take the time to get organized and catalog your liabilities.

 Either bit of business debt advice can work.
 It’s just a matter of finding one that works best for your business.